Non-equilibrium Dynamics of Renyi Entropy for Bosonic Many-Particle Systems

-This is the main result of this Letter.
+This is the main result of this Letter, which is valid for generic non-equilibrium dynamics of interacting bosons.

-A complex Laplace transform converts $\chi_W(\beta_j)$ to the WQD $W(\alpha_j)$, and forces $\phi_{cl}(j,t)=\sqrt{2}\alpha_j$. $W(\{\alpha_j\},t)$ is thus the partition function summed over field configurations with the boundary condition $\phi_{cl}(j,t)=\sqrt{2}\alpha_j$, i.e. it is the full ``quasi''-distribution function of the classical fields.
-Note that the absence of a classical source implies an unconstrained functional integration over the quantum fields.
-The result derived above applies to generic non-equilibrium dynamics of interacting bosons, since we have not used any assumption about the form of the Keldysh action in deriving equation [\ref{chiw_Z}].

-We note that, in this formalism, integrating out a mode without turning on a source is equivalent to tracing over that degree of freedom, while integrating out a mode after turning on a quantum source is equivalent to calculating the WCF.
-Hence it is straightforward to see that the WCF of the reduced density matrix, $\chi_W^A$, can be obtained by restricting the quantum sources $\beta_j$ to be turned on only for the modes in $A$, which are not traced over.
-This simplification for the reduced WCF, together with Eq.~\ref{S2_def} allows us to study the evolution of Renyi entropy without considering field theories with complicated boundary conditions~\cite{Cardy_Ent_CFT}.
+In this formalism, integrating out modes without turning on a source traces over those degrees of freedom, while integrating out a mode after turning on a quantum source calculates the WCF.
+Hence $\chi_W^A$ can be obtained by restricting the quantum sources $\beta_j$ only to the modes in subsystem $A$ (See Fig.~\ref{fig:1} ).
+This simplification allows us to study Renyi entropy for arbitrary geometry of sub-systems.